 Graduate Week 2024

-The aim of the graduate conference under the topicPower and Participation in Social Transformation Processesis to discuss which forms of power and participation can be observed along social transformations and how these are expressed, based on the current research projects presented by graduates from the various disciplines at KW.
+Theaim of the graduate conference was to discuss which forms of power and participation can be observed in social transformation processes and how these are expressed, based on the current research projects presented by graduates from the various disciplines at KW.
 After all, social structures and the forms of coexistence they create are subject to constant change and the opportunities for participation are unevenly distributed in this process.

 business-card image